bracketlab/zod-extended-validators/README.md

 ### Additional Utility Validators

 - `withMaxWords(zodField, maxWords, customError?)`: Extends a Zod string field to limit the number of words.
-- `nonEmpty(zodField, customError?)`: Extends a Zod string field to not allow whitespaces.

 Each of these validators can be imported and used to create robust, fine-tuned validation schemas for your TypeScript applications, ensuring data integrity and user input validation according to specific rules and formats.